 It is the responsibility of Immunization Program Manual users to ensure they are using the most current versions of the program.

 - To check for updates and/or be notified of updated changes to the Immunization Program Manual, register by entering your email address in the space on the BCCDC Administrative Circular.

 Ensure Management of Biologicals

-- Immediately quarantine the vaccine in a fridge that is monitored and maintained between 2.0° and 8.0° C.
+- Immediately quarantine vaccine in a fridge maintained between +2.0°C to +8.0°C.

 - Notify the local Health Unit office.

-- Fax a completed "Cold Chain Incident Form" to the local Health Unit office.
-A copy of the form is available on the BC Centre for Disease Control website or through the local Health Unit office.
+- Complete a "Cold Chain Incident Form" and send to the local Health Unit office.
+The form can be accessed from the BCCDC website or the local Health Unit.

-- Await recommendations on future use of the vaccine.
+- Await recommendations on future use of vaccines.

 Order Forms and Pickup of Vaccine

 Order vaccine by faxing completed order forms to the local Health Unit.
 Contact the local Health Unit with any questions about vaccine ordering.

 - Allow at least 3 working days (Monday to Friday) to fill your order.

 - Vaccine will be distributed based on available products and supply.

 - We will NOT backfill orders.
 You must reorder.